 International Shows are overseen by the Federation Equestre Internationale (FEI).
 International competitions include the following tests: Prix St-Georges, Intermediate 1, Intermediate 2, Grand Prix, Grand Prix Special and Grand Prix Freestyle (Kür).
-The Kür is performed on a musical score.

 The sport is administered in Ireland by Dressage Ireland.
 To find out more about getting involved in Dressage at national level please contact Dressage Ireland.